 Push Back on Antibiotics?

 One of the things I used to keep is a spreadsheet/diary of when mum had a UTI and what meds were prescribed, and recovery time.
-If you have something like this you can point out to your doctor, the number of times antibiotics have been prescribed and maybe given current symptoms it’s not the best option this time?
+If you have something like this you can point out to your doctor, the number of times antibiotics have been prescribed and details of current symptoms compared to previous cases.

 I’m not a doctor so always ask them the question.
 The last thing I want is people ignoring medical advice, but there is nothing wrong in asking, & making sure they know exactly the symptoms & the history.